tik9/cpython/logic.md

 oO Compatibility testing
 � Performance testing

-There is a Testing method usually used to verify a code, among other things.
-How is this Testing method called?
-Question:

 Answer:

-� on'2)
-O on)

-oO O(n log n)
-oO O(n4n)

 What's the temporary complexity of the Merge Sort algorithm in the worst case?

+� o(n^2)
+O o(n)

+oO O(n logn)
+oO O(n^n)

 What method would you use to search a number in an organized array of numbers

 Answer:

-C) Lineal Search

-C) Fill in a hash table and then search by that hash
-C) Fill in a binary tree and then search in the tree �) Binary Search
-What method would you use to search a number in an organized array of numbers

-Answer:

-� Lineal Search
+� Linear Search

 CO Fillin a hash table and then search by that hash
 CO Fill in a binary tree and then search in the tree
 � Binary Search
+?
 Assuming that the executing time of an algorithm has a quadratic growth rate.
-For an input size of
-1000 it has an execution time of 20 ms. Which would be your estimate time of execution for an input of size 10000?
+For an input size of 1000 it has an execution time of 20 ms. Which would be your estimate time of execution for an input of size 10000

 Answer:

-� 400 ms
-� 4000 ms
-� 200ms
 � 2000 ms